Feature Selection Techniques in Machine Learning (Updated 2023)

 Wrappers require some method to search the space of all possible subsets of features, assessing their quality by learning and evaluating a classifier with that feature subset.
 The feature selection process is based on a specific machine learning algorithm we are trying to fit on a given dataset.
 It follows a greedy search approach by evaluating all the possible combinations of features against the evaluation criterion.
 The wrapper methods usually result in better predictive accuracy than filter methods.

 Forward Feature Selection

-This is an iterative method wherein we start with the best performing variable against the target.
+This is an iterative method wherein we start with the performing features against the target features.
 Next, we select another variable that gives the best performance in combination with the first selected variable.
 This process continues until the preset criterion is achieved.

 Backward Feature Elimination